 Jacob Puliyel, MD, MRCP

-Jacob Puliyel, MD, MRCP, M Phil, heads pediatrics at St. Stephens Hospital Delhi, India and member of the National Technical Advisory Group on Immunization (NTAGI) of the Government of India.
+Jacob Puliyel, MD, MRCP, M Phil, Pediatrician, Director Research Projects, Holy Family Hospital Delhi.
+Dr. Puliyel was formerly the head of Pediatrics at St. Stephens Hospital Delhi, India and member of the National Technical Advisory Group on Immunization (NTAGI) of the Government of India.
 Dr. Puliyel received his medical degree from the University of Jabalpur, his postgraduate certificate in Pediatrics from the Royal Colleges of Physicians in the UK.
-Dr. Puliyel received the Sir James Flett Gold Medal of the Indian Academy of Paediatrics for outstanding research in drug abuse among adolescents; and was the Invited Guest Lecturer at the St. Georges Medical School where he delivered a lecture on “Evidence-Based Medicine & Health Economics.”
+Dr. Puliyel received the Sir James Flett Gold Medal of the Indian Academy of Paediatrics for outstanding research in drug abuse among adolescents.
 Dr. Puliyel served on the Doctoral Committee of the National Institute of Immunology

 Dr. Puliyel leads a group of concerned pediatricians and health care activists, including Public Health teachers and officials who challenge ill-conceived national vaccine policies promoted by the powerful vaccine industry and its dependent stakeholders in government, academia, and so-called nonprofits.
 The principal promoters in poor underdeveloped countries are: the Bill and Melinda Gates Foundation, its off-shoot, the Global Alliance for Vaccines and Immunization (GAVI) and the World Health Organization – all of who have deep financial ties to vaccine manufacturers.
 GAVI offers “subsidies” to entice governments in underdeveloped countries to include vaccines of questionable health benefit.
 Once these vaccines are added to the country’s national immunization program, GAVI withdraws the “subsidies” putting the entire cost burden on poor countries.
 This “bait and switch” marketing strategy has been developed by vaccine stakeholders masquerading as “Advocates.”